CadeBoost/cadeboost.github.io/_posts/2023-05-27-cnc-cutting.md

 tags: pedestal cabinet wood cnc
 ---

-Now it was time to gather up all the wood boards and the acrylic sheet to take the CNC vendor for cutting.
-The CNC machine would make sure that all our cuts for the button, joystick, and other device holes were exact.
+Now it is time to gather up all the wood boards and the acrylic sheet to take the CNC vendor for cutting.
+The CNC machine will make sure that all our cuts for the button, joystick, and other device holes were exact.

 In the [previous post]({% post_url 2023-05-12-preparing-wood-for-cnc %}), we cut the MDO plywood into a number of rectangular boards of various sizes.
 We left extra space around the outside of where each of the boards will be cut using the CNC machine so that there was plenty of room for the wood to be secured during the cutting operations.